 The vegetable we chose was the grilled chayotes.
 I had never had chayote squash before; I think I’ve only ever seen it as a basket ingredient on “Chopped” on the Food Network.
 The squash itself does not seem to have much flavor and is more dense than most other squash.
 However, it takes on the other flavors of the dish, in this case the tomato-arbol chile salsa.

 After the initial course, we moved onto the tamal de mole poblano at Anthony’s suggestion.
 He made a great recommendation, as I was enamored by this dish.
 My reaction to this tamal can only be adequately represented by a GIF.

 In all seriousness, it was such a divine dish.
 The mole was up there with the best I have ever had, maybe even the best.
 The tamal, the chicken, the sauce…all together they combined to an absolute perfect bite.

 Of course, no meal at a Mexican restaurant would be complete without a couple tacos.
 We both chose the same two tacos: the lengua guisada and the cabrito pastor.
 I chose these tacos because they aren’t something you could just get anywhere.
 Beef tongue and goat tacos are not common finds in the DC dining scene.
-I am sure you could more easily find items like this is you go into the areas of Maryland and Northern Virginia where there small Mexican restaurants and cafes due to the higher immigrant population of these areas.
-However, I can’t just walk down the street in Bethesda and get lengua.
-So, I appreciated getting to try some of these traditional Mexican tacos.
+I appreciated getting to try some of these more traditional taco fillings.
 This was actually my first time eating tongue, and it was quite delightful.